'Illumination' Variegated Periwinkle

 (1770-1850)Vinca minor 'Illumination' is an incredible find.
 It's a sport of the commonly gardened periwinkle, discovered in 1995 by Christy Hensler right here in Washington state, springing up at her iris & daylily nursery The Rock Garden near the little town of Newport in the foothills of the Selkirk Mountains.

 We got two small rooted starts & put them at the edge of a flagstone patio in cracks between the flagstones & the wall of a raised garden.
-At present they make very little impact, but as they take hold I'm expecting to have to trim them back from the flagstones from time to time & can rely on them to "illuminate" their corner of the patio.
+The first photo shows one of these starts not long after it was planted.

 copyright © by Paghat the Ratgirl